PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 18:33:48
+Last updated: 2024-04-07 18:35:01
-Random Quote: Euron's gifts are poisoned.  -  Victarion Greyjoy
+Random Quote: There's no shame in fear, my father told me, what matters is how we face it.  -  Jon Snow